RobertLeahy/SENG371/README.md

 - During the transition period there were more insertions and more deletions, however the code base grew at a slightly lower rate, meaning that code was being replaced/rewritten as part of the transition
 - After the transition less code had to be written once the rate of contribution (i.e. commits per time period) were adjusted, meaning that the paradigm/language/library shift likely paid off in terms of lower programmer workload
 - After the transition the code base is growing at a slower rate than before, which will likely keep the code base manageable for longer

+### Methodology 2

+Before the C++ transition GCC had 120 minor releases, with an average of 68.1 days between releases.

+During the C++ transition GCC had 25 minor releases, with an average of 63 days between releases.

+After the C++ transition GCC had 9 minor releases, with an average of 84 days between releases.

+This is consistent with our expectation: Changing paradigms correllated with (and perhaps caused) a less frequent need to perform minor releases.

+### Methodology 3

+Before the transition there were 4 major releases of GCC: 1.0, 2.0, 3.0, and 4.0.
+The times between these releases were 1736 days, 3404 days, and 1402 days, respectively.
+This is an average time between major releases of 2180.7 days.

+Since the transition there have been no major releases.
+3595 days as of the time of this writing.
+4.8.0 was the first version of GCC which could not be built without a C++ compiler (released 702 days ago).